marcelioleal/java-intermediate-berlin-2019-winter-website/docs/lessons/07-oop-excercises-overloading.md

-# 07 - OOP Exercises & Method overloading
+# 07 - OOP Exercises & Overloading

 <Teacher name="Renato"></Teacher>

 ## Goals

 - Questions?
-Let's address any dobut on the excercises!
+Let's address doubts on previous excercise(s)!
 - More exercises
 - Common issues
-- Rules versus convention
+- A note about Java conventions
-- Introduction to method overloading
+- Introduction to Overloading with examples
 - More exercises
-- Why we need hineritance
+- Why we need Inheritance?

 ## Slides